 In the 21st Century, show creator Hideaki Anno decided to retell the story of Evangelion in a series of four movies called the Rebuild of Evangelion.
 As you might expect, they are confusingly titled: Evangelion: 1.0 You Are (Not) Alone, Evangelion: 2.0 You Can (Not) Advance, Evangelion: 3.0 You Can (Not) Redo, Evangelion 3.0 + 1.0 Thrice Upon a Time.

-For pretty heavy spoiler reasons, these must be watched after the mainline series and are (mostly) separate retellings of the same story.
+For pretty heavy spoiler reasons, these should be watched after the mainline series even though they are (mostly) separate retellings of the same story and stand alone as their own adventures.
 Here’s the order – making particular note that, again, you should watch 1.11 instead of 1.0, 2.22 instead of 2.0, and so on.

 - Evangelion: 1.11 You Are (Not) Alone (2007)